abrahamoaks/Hepatitis-Mortality-Prediction-with-Flask-Web-App-Project/README.md

 ## Business Solution
   ### Deploying the Model with a Flask Web App
  + To make the model accessible to end-users, I have developed a user-friendly Flask web application.
 The Flask web app provides a friendly user interface where users can input relevant parameters through a web form.
 Upon submission, the app processes the input data using the accurately trained cloud based machine learning model and provides the predicted outcome (live or die).
-A screenshot of the Flask web app is shown below;  [Click HERE to gain access to the Machine Learning Web App](http://abrahamoaks.pythonanywhere.com/) hosted in the cloud for global usage.
+A screenshot of the Flask web app is shown below;  [Click HERE to gain free access to the Machine Learning Web App](http://abrahamoaks.pythonanywhere.com/) hosted in the cloud for global usage.

 ![Flask App](static/hep_assess.jpg)